Yaaximus/robotics-python/src/path-planning/artificial-potential-field/README.md

-# Python implmentation of Artificial Potential Field
+# Python implementation of Artificial Potential Field

 - Check demo_1.gif to see the output with 4 obstacles b/w robot and goal
 - Check demo_2.gif to see the output with 6 obstacles b/w robot and goal